YPangilinan/ShopifyChallenge/README.md

 Users can save their nomination lists if they leave the page.
 Once they return, they can pick up where they left off without having to select new movies!

 ### See it in Action!
 *The Shoppies* is deployed to Github Pages.
 Click [here](https://ypangilinan.github.io/ShopifyChallenge) to view it!
-Or refer to the Gifs below.

 ### How was this app created?
 The specific technologies used to create this app are: